-CIVIC chiefs have approved vital last-ditch funding to build a new cricket pavilion in the city’s biggest park.
+CIVIC chiefs have approved vital funding to build a new cricket pavilion in the city’s biggest park.

 It is hoped that the new pavilion will be used by cricket teams and Winchester Rugby Club, as well as finding general wider use.

-Addressing the cabinet, Mike Caldwell, who has been a key figure in the fight to fundraise for the pavilion, urged the cabinet to approve the funding, saying: “I have been involved in this project since the beginning.
+Addressing the cabinet, Mike Caldwell, who has been a key figure in the fundraising for the pavilion, urged the cabinet to approve the funding, saying: “I have been involved in this project since the beginning.
 I first approached the council in 2015, with the idea of replacing the old pavilion and scoring huts at River Park with one new pavilion serving both cricket pitches and, most importantly, for all year-round use by other sports and non-sport users too.”

 READ MORE: Council to review community-backed pavilion redevelopment as costs increase